Machine Asset Management: What it is and How to Optimize Equipment Lifecycles

 1. Asset Registry and Configuration Management Database (CMDB)

 Your Machine Asset Management program starts with a centralized Asset Registry and Configuration Management Database (CMDB).
-This single source of truth underpins every downstream process.
+This single source of truth underpins every maintenance and asset management decision.

 With accurate registry data in place, you can: